Skip to main content

 Request to Cancel a Job

-DELETE /api/v2/jobs/{jobId}
+DELETE /api/v2/jobs/{job_id}

 Request Headers